What1s1ove/bs-content-challenge/lint-your-project-with-github-actions/lint-your-project-with-github-actions.md

 **`Github Actions`** are commands for github to run some code every time an *event* occurs (Push, Merge, PR and etc.).
 The code runs on github virtual machines.

 What does this code do?
 Anything.
-It allows you to automate things necessary for your development process: run tests/lints, deployment, notify people.
+It allows you to automate things necessary for your development process: run tests/lints, deployment, and notify people.

-Github Actions gives a nice and free CI/CD and also allows you to create a flexible and easily configurable system for development.
+Github Actions give a nice and free CI/CD and also allow you to create a flexible and easily configurable system for development.

-Let's look at the simple example — for each push to one of the environment branches (`development`, `staging`, `production`) we will run linting (example will use `JavaScript`).
+Let's look at a simple example — for each push to one of the environment branches (`development`, `staging`, `production`) we will run linting (example will use `JavaScript`).

 Action Example: